 Kitchen cabinets are for storing dishes, not grease.
 Unfortunately, wood cabinets—painted or natural with a clear finish—are prone to all sorts of grease, grime, and gunk from simply being in the kitchen.

-Depending on just how much grease and grime you’re looking at and the supplies you have available, here are four options for your consideration.
-At least one of these will help to get the job done—plus one final tip for how to keep your clean cabinets looking gorgeous!
+Depending on just how much grease and grime you’re looking at and the supplies you have available, here are four methods to get those cabinets clean and gorgeous.
+At least one of these will help to get the job done—plus a Bonus for how to keep them looking that way!

-1. BLUE DAWN.
 Apply a few drops of Blue Dawn, into a bowl of warm water.
 Dip the soft side of a sponge in it.
 Squeeze the sponge until suds form.
 The cleaning agents in Dawn absorb grease just as well on kitchen surfaces as they do on dishes.
-Apply to the dirty cabinet, wiping the grease with the soft sponge until it is removed.
-Immediately dry the surfaces with a clean cloth.
-This will prevent streaking.
+Apply to the dirty cabinet working on a small area at a time, wiping the grease with the soft sponge until it is removed.
+Immediately dry and buff the surface with a clean cloth to prevent streaking.

-2. KITCHEN GUNK REMOVER.
-Bust through hardened, dingy layers of old, sticky, dust-grabbing grease with vegetable oil and baking soda.
-Mix one-part any vegetable oil to two-parts baking soda.
-Apply this oily paste to dirty areas using a soft cloth or paper towel.
-That ugly, greasy, dirty build-up on cabinets will begin to soften and start to disappear.
+Bust through hardened dingy layers of old, sticky, dust-grabbing grease with vegetable oil and baking soda.
+In a bowl, mix one-part any vegetable oil to two-parts baking soda (example: 1/3 cup oil and 2/3 cup baking soda).
+Apply this oily paste to dirty areas using a soft cloth, paper towel or your fingers.
+That ugly, greasy, dirty build-up on the cabinet surface will begin to soften, fall off and begin to disappear.
 Wipe clean and buff with a soft cloth.

-4. SOAP AND PAINT THINNER.
-This is a heavy-duty, industrial strength solution.
-Use it on the toughest, most stubborn grease and grime, knowing that it could remove a layer of the finish.
-Mix equal parts of paint thinner and Murphy Oil Soap.
+Mix equal parts of paint thinner (not mineral spirits, not lacquer thinner—paint thinner!) and full-strength Murphy Oil Soap.
 Apply with a sponge or paintbrush.
 Wipe the solution away with a rag to clear the dirt; you’ll likely remove a thin layer of varnish or shellac, because the grime may have melded with it.
 Considering the alternative of living with the dirty cabinets, I’d go with clean and a slightly less finish.
 As always, test first in an inconspicuous place.